Introduction to Godot’s editor¶

 Your first look at Godot’s editor¶

 Welcome to Godot!
-With your project open, you should see the editor’s interface with the 3D viewport active.
-You can change the current workspace at the top of the interface.
-Click on 2D to switch to the 2D workspace.
+With your project open, you should see the editor’s interface with menus along the top of the interface and docks along the far extremes of the interface on either side of the viewport.

 At the top, from left to right, you can see the main menus, the workspaces, and the playtest buttons.

-On the left side, you have the FileSystem dock, where you’ll manage your project files and assets.
+The FileSystem dock is where you’ll manage your project files and assets.

 In the center, you have the Toolbar at the top, where you’ll find tools to move, scale or lock your scene’s objects.
 It changes as you jump to different workspaces.